 - Days to Germination:

 Red Peter Pepper - Spice Up Your Garden

-The Peter pepper is maybe too aptly named, as it matures into a long cylindrical shape with a bulbous end sharing an uncanny resemblance to a penis.
-It ripens from green to shock-me-red, adding even more to one of the greatest natural gags around.
-This is obviously a polarizing chile that is definitely not for conservative company!
+The Peter pepper is perhaps a bit too aptly named, as it matures into a long cylindrical shape with a bulbous end sharing an uncanny resemblance to the male organ.
+It ripens from green to shock-me-red.

 The blush-inducing fruit grows fairly prolifically on dense plants 20 - 30” tall, well-shaded by a good leaf canopy.
 Pods are 3 - 5” long and 1 - 1 1/2” wide.